 Hestan Cue Manual Mode

 Hestan Cue has a manual mode in which you can override the automatic cooking features and use is as a standard induction cooktop.
-The manual mode is called "Control" mode and you can use it with or without the app and smart cookware.
+The manual mode is called "Control" mode--a counterintuitive name--and you can use it with or without the app and smart cookware.

-See the next section on Use to read more details about Control mode.
+See the Use section below to read more details about Control mode.

 Hestan Cue Induction Cooktop Use and Specifications